This page is translated by Google and can contain errors. Go back to English.

 Why this trial

-Recurrent malignant brain tumours (RMBTs) are defined as either: 1) malignant tumours originating in the brain (World Health Organization grade III-IV glioma) that have recurred at least once or 2) malignant tumours originating elsewhere in the body that have spread to the brain at least once.
+Recurrent malignant brain tumors (RMBTs) encompass two categories: 1) brain tumors originating in the brain, such as World Health Organization grade III-IV gliomas, which have recurred at least once, and 2) tumors originating elsewhere in the body that have spread to the brain at least once.

-RMBTs share an increasing incidence, clinical and radiographic characteristics, pathobiology, scarcity of effective therapies and fatal outcome.
-Thus, the international oncology community considers phase I/II trials involving RMBTs scientifically valid and efficient for investigating promising agents.
+RMBTs share commonalities including increasing incidence, clinical and radiographic characteristics, pathobiology, lack of effective therapies, and a fatal outcome.
+Consequently, the international oncology community views phase I/II trials involving RMBTs as scientifically valid and efficient for studying promising treatments.

 Why this intervention